-Member registration for our Summer Flower CSA is sold out.
-If you would like to be notified when registration opens next year, please complete the short form below.
+The Summer Flower CSA will begin in June 2021.
+If you would like to be notified when registration opens, please complete the short form below.
 Answers to frequently asked questions are included at the bottom this page.

 What does CSA mean?

 CSA is the abbreviation for community-supported agriculture.
 This term means the farmer and member share in the benefits and risks of agricultural production.
 We commit to keeping members informed about successes and challenges during the growing season with a monthly member newsletter.
 This publication will include information about the flowers in season, a story from a survivor who helped grow your flowers, and details about other happenings on our farm.

 The duration of your membership determines the start and end date for your flowers.
 Full season memberships span 16 weeks, beginning in June and concluding at the end of September.

 When and where do I pick up my weekly flowers?

 With the support of our amazing community partners, we offer pickup from several locations in downtown Lexington.
 Delivery is available to Lexington addresses for an additional weekly fee.

 What if I can't pick up my flowers one week?